Please enable JavaScript.

 ORIGINS

-- "Mother of Parliaments" because it's the most **ancient** parliament
+- "Mother of Parliaments" because it's one of the oldest parliamentary institutions in the world.

 - In 1660 Parliament declared the restoration of the monarchy and established a system of parliamentary monarchy.